The Whole Thames Path

 Kemble to Greenwich in 20 Days Walking Code: TP21

-We offer three options covering the Thames Path from source to the Thames Barrier.
+We offer 3 itineraries covering the Thames Path from its source to the Thames Barrier.
 The 12 day option has a few longer days and is great for experienced walkers with a good level of fitness.
 The 14 day walk is a suitable option for most regular walkers, the daily distances allow you the time to look around the towns along the way and enjoy the views.
 Finally the 20 day walk is for those with plenty of time who want to savour the countryside and complete the route at a gentle pace.

 The Thames Path National Trail ends at the Thames Barrier.
 From here, you will take a bus the short distance back to Greenwich for your final night's accommodation.